 Amazon began streaming in Ultra HD in December, 2014 with with their original productions Gortimer Gibbon’s Life on Normal Street, Transparent, and Alpha House that were all shot in native 4k.
 Their video service has a growing selection of titles available in Ultra HD to Prime members at no additional charge (Netflix charges $2 more), and a wider selection of premium movies to rent or purchase.

 New premium movies in UHD include titles such as Manchester by the Sea, Cafe Society, and Spectre.
 Recently-added Amazon Originals available in UHD include American Playboy, I Love Dick, and Bosch Season 3.
 If you’re looking for HDR their original production Chi-Raq will stream in High Dynamic Range to TVs that support the specification.
-Here’s a guide on how to watch Ultra HD content on Amazon Video.
+(Read: How To Stream 4k Ultra HD With HDR)

 Subscribe to Amazon Prime